|

 you make payments toward principal over time, the equity

+in your home grows.
 Escrow - Can serve two

 purposes.
 1)As a special third-party account set up by